 Based on EMS research done by Wolfgang Kemmler and Simon von Stengel (2010 – 2012)

-In most of their research on EMS training, Kemmler and von Stengel assessed the effects of whole body EMS training on strength parameters and body composition/muscle mass in elderly subjects.
+In most of their research on EMS training, Kemmler and von Stengel assessed the effects of whole-body EMS training on strength parameters and body composition/muscle mass in older adult subjects.
 Thirty postmenopausal females (average age 65, ± 5 years), participants of a year-long study in high-intensity resistance training, performed 20-minute EMS training sessions for a period of 14 weeks.
 Significant positive effects were observed:

 Body fat reduced